-- Step 1 Choose Administration > System > Settings. - Step 2 In the Settings navigation pane, click Monitoring and then click Alarm Syslog Targets. - Step 3 To create an alarm syslog target, do the following: - a.
+- Step 1 Select Administration > System > Settings. - Step 2 In the left Settings panel, expand Monitoring and then choose Alarm Syslog Targets. - Step 3 To create an alarm syslog target, do the following: - a.
 Click Create. - b.
-Enter a unique name in the Name text box and a meaningful description in the Description text box. - c.
-Enter a valid IP address in the IP Address text box and click Submit. - The newly created alarm syslog target appears in the list. - Step 4 To edit an alarm syslog target, do the following: - a.
-Choose the alarm syslog target Name link from the list. - b.
+Enter a unique name in the Name field and a meaningful description in the Description field. - c.
+Enter a valid IP address in the IP Address field and click Submit. - The newly created alarm syslog target appears in the list. - Step 4 To edit an alarm syslog target, do the following: - a.
+Click the alarm syslog target Name link from the list. - b.
 Modify the Name and Description, as necessary. - c.
-Change the IP address as needed, and click Submit.
+Change the IP Address as needed, and click Submit.